cardillan/mindcode/SYNTAX-4-FUNCTIONS.markdown

 There are several types of parameters a function can have:
 * _Input parameters_: these parameters will accept any expression, including variables, as arguments.
   Some instructions perform an operation on a linked block, which is passed as an argument to one of instruction parameters.
-  In these cases, the instruction can be mapped to a method called on the given block, eg. `block.shoot(x, y, doShoot)` translates to `control shoot block x y doShoot 0`.
+  In these cases, the instruction can be mapped to a method called on the given block, e.g. `block.shoot(x, y, doShoot)` translates to `control shoot block x y doShoot 0`.
 For some instructions, the instruction can be invoked as a function or as a method (`printflush(message1)` or `message1.printflush()`).
 All existing mappings are shown in the function reference above.
-* _Output parameters_: one of output parameters of the instruction is always mapped to the return value of the function, eg. `block = getlink(linkNum)` translates to instruction `getlink block linkNum`.
+* _Output parameters_: one of output parameters of the instruction is always mapped to the return value of the function, e.g. `block = getlink(linkNum)` translates to instruction `getlink block linkNum`.
   If the instruction provides more than one output parameters, the remaining ones become parameters of the function.
   Output parameters are typically optional, if you aren't interested in a particular value returned by the instruction, you can omit the argument (only arguments at the end of the argument list can be omitted.)